 Most men are applying cologne the wrong way.

 Knowing how to apply cologne is an art form which, if not done properly, can lead to either over-application or a scent that fades almost immediately.
-Since cologne is an afterthought for many men, they spray it on their clothes right before they walk out the door to start their day.
+Since cologne for men is often an afterthought, they spray it on their clothes right before they walk out the door to start their day.
 This is, unfortunately, the worst way to apply cologne.

 What’s more, most men don’t put much effort into choosing their personal scent.
 If planned properly, a man’s cologne can be an important part of their personal style.
 A good cologne can make you feel more attractive and confident, which helps you appear that way to those around you.